New England Journal of Medicine April 29, 2010

 Endpoint

-Key result: Fenofibrate did not significantly reduce the primary outcome of CHD events, though it reduced the rate of nonfatal MI.
+Key result: Fenofibrate did not significantly reduce the primary outcome of coronary events, though it reduced total cardiovascular events and microvascular complications.

 Tested